Women in Science

 Role models, mentors and sponsors

-Mentorship can take lots of different forms and there is a significant overlap with both coaching and sponsorship.
-Some women had mentors who were a more experienced or more knowledgeable in their field, who advised them on fellowships, introduced them to networks and generally helped them plan their careers.
+Some women had mentors who were senior members of their department.
 Others had peer mentors or took part in group mentoring within newer University schemes.
 The University (https://www.learning.ox.ac.uk/resources/mentoring/), the Medical Sciences Division (http://www.medsci.ox.ac.uk/research/resources-for-researchers/) and many individual departments at Oxford now have a formal mentoring scheme either for specific groups of staff or for all within the department.

 Some were mentors themselves and hoped that they were doing it well.
-Training for women who want to become mentors is available through the Springboard Programme and some individual departments e.g. The Radcliffe Department of Medicine.
+Eleanor said students were ‘very well nurtured’ during her degree and postgraduate studies and she tries to look after her students in the same way.
+Training for women who want to become mentors is available through the Springboard Programme and some individual departments.

 Several women had mentors who had retired from work, but who still gave useful advice when needed.
 Some had mentors who had died after retirement, who were clearly much missed, even decades later.